 A question we are often asked by clients is why do we not fit cat flaps into composite doors.

-We would not cut into them number of reasons, including that it could invalidate the warranty and that the cat flap opening in my experience is very difficult to seal to manufacturer standard.
+We would not cut into them number of reasons, including that it could invalidate the warranty and that the cat flap opening in our experience is very difficult to seal to manufacturer standard.

 The Conventional cat flap does not allow selective access.
 This leaves your home vulnerable to other creatures such as foxes using the door to invade your home and harass your Cat.
 Most common problem is other cats getting in and spraying your space!